I publish a monthly blog entitled Transition to a Culture of Peace: World history as it is happening. It is available

 All of my publications are now on line, as listed in my curriculum vita.

-I have recently added a video lecture on YouTube.
-Click here for access.
-Also, my trilogy of books on the culture of peace are now available in English.
-Click on the titles below to read or to purchase on-line.
+My trilogy of books on the culture of peace are all available in English.
+Click on the titles below to read on-line or to purchase as hard copy.

-Readers are invited to play the "culture of peace game" and join the "culture of peace dialogues" at my new website, The Culture of Peace Game.
+Readers are invited to play the "culture of peace game" and join the "culture of peace dialogues" at my website, The Culture of Peace Game.
 Unlike the present website, the new one is meant to grow as a dialogue with you, the reader.
 Please check it out!

-The previous new additions to this website were a Letter to My Academic Friends concerning the challenges of academic work on a culture of peace, with an emphasis on difficulties and pitfalls as well as the potential for positive contributions, and Culture of Peace as the Alternative to Terrorism.
+Some previous additions to this website were a Letter to My Academic Friends concerning the challenges of academic work on a culture of peace, with an emphasis on difficulties and pitfalls as well as the potential for positive contributions, and Culture of Peace as the Alternative to Terrorism.

 Responding to many suggestions, I have written a personal history of the culture of peace from my perspective as the consultant who designed UNESCO's Culture of Peace Programme in 1992, a senior staff member of the Programme from 1993-1997, and the Director of the International Year for the Culture of Peace from 1998 until my retirement in 2001.
 Both the history and the 1995 monograph on the culture of peace are now available on this website, along with many important culture of peace documents that are not available elsewhere.
 As of January, 2007, the set of documents deposited for research at Wesleyan University has been doubled, now numbering over 1,000 documents and 10,000 pages (see listing).